 - Hold companies accountable.
 Want to change the world?
 Start by using your knowledge and voice to stand up to corporations that are exploiting the environment.

 - Find a community that holds these same values.
-Being around others that don’t value materialism makes it easier in reducing your consumption.
+Being around others that don’t value materialism makes it easier to reduce your consumption.